Here’s what you need to meditate:

 These regular shifts into ‘sensory mode’ anchor you in the present.
 They also give your brain a chance to rest.
 You’ll find you feel more relaxed and more appreciative.
 And you’ll probably find yourself able to process your thoughts and emotions more efficiently.

 The following spot meditations, developed by Eric Harrison at Perth Meditation Centre, are short meditations that you can do throughout the day, wherever you are.
 For best results:

-- Aim to do some sort of spot-meditation — even if it’s only for 10 or 15 seconds — every hour.
+- Aim to do a spot-meditation — even if it’s only for 10 or 15 seconds — every hour.

-- Work hard to make these mini-meditations habits that you can rely on.
+- Work to make these mini-meditations habits that you can rely on.

 - Remember that some practices are more useful than others.
 Choose the ones that work for you.